12 Things Everyone Should Know About Their Period

 The pill isn't the only option for heavy periods

-While many women turn to birth control pills for relief, there may be a better option out there: the Mirena IUD.
-A 2013 U.K. study published in The New England Journal of Medicine found that it was more effective at relieving menorrhagia than oral contraceptives and nonhormonal antibleeding drugs.
+While many people turn to birth control pills for relief, there may be a better option out there: the Mirena IUD.
+A UK study published in The New England Journal of Medicine found that it was more effective at relieving menorrhagia than oral contraceptives and nonhormonal antibleeding drugs.
 The Mirena IUD releases a small amount of progestin, which thickens the cervical mucus, making it harder for sperm to reach an egg.
 It also makes the uterine lining much thinner, decreasing bleeding.
 Another hormonal IUD on the market, called Skyla, has similar effects.

-You (probably) don't need organic tampons
+You don't need organic tampons

 Menstrual cups and period panties are eco-friendly options